 KDS Forums Offer Space for Civil Discourse

-While our classrooms provide frequent opportunities for respectful and productive discussions across many disciplines, Kent Denver's history department realizes that many students have a desire to engage more deeply with issues and topics related to the 2020 presidential election.
+While Kent Denver classrooms provide frequent opportunities for respectful and productive discussions across many disciplines, Kent Denver's history department realizes that many students had a desire to engage more deeply with issues and topics related to the 2020 Presidential election.

-To support that interest and help educate this next generation of voters, history teachers have created Kent Denver Forums—optional, after-school gatherings that will allow students to discuss a series of issues related to the upcoming election.
+To support that interest and help educate this next generation of voters, history teachers created Kent Denver Forums—optional, after-school gatherings that allowed students to discuss a series of issues related to the 2020 election.

 "The goal of these Forums is to help promote civil discourse at Kent Denver and to give students a place to practice disagreement and to share ideas in a safe environment," explains History Department Chair Ginna Halverson.
 "We also want to promote civic engagement and literacy about this and future elections."

-On September 23, a Forum will be held during the Upper School common off period and will address the importance of a Supreme Court nomination to this year's election.
+A second Kent Denver Forum in late September addressed the importance of a Supreme Court nomination to most recent election.
 Future KDS Forums might address issues such as religious liberty, gun control, climate change, systemic racism, money in politics, police reform, federalism and/or the pandemic.

 "We want students to know that it's okay to share their political opinions with their peers," says History Teacher and Debate Coach Mike Bausch.
 "Providing an atmosphere that encourages respect towards each other is the ultimate goal, and gives students a model for what civil discourse should look like."